KuhlTime/hsd-api/README.md

 - The admin API is protected by a secret key that can be set inside the environment variables.
 This key should not be exposed to anyone outside!

 # 🚩 Limitations
 - The app caches the firestore backend **in-memory** to **increase performance**.
-In case the data inside the backend gets to big, this can cause memory issues!
+In case the data inside the backend gets too big, this could cause memory issues!